MiroslavSvec/project-3/README.md

     - Document checking completed.
 No errors or warnings to show.

   - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) (All pages)
-    *Below errors and warnings has not been resolve yet.
-They all come from the Bootsrap theme.*
+    *Below errors and warnings has not been resolved yet.
+They all come from the Bootstrap theme.*
     - Sorry!
 We found the following errors (29)
     - Warnings (1003)